gannonprudhomme/Auto-Scheduler/README.md

 To do these,

 1) Run `cd autoscheduler`
-2) Run `./manage.py scrape_depst` to scrape all of the available departments.
+2) Run `./manage.py scrape_dept` to scrape all of the available departments.
 3) Run `./manage.py scrape_courses` to scrape the courses, sections, and instructors.